 Example vector files designed by Freepik

-A feature-packed vector editor that's a true alternative to Illustrator and doesn't cost a penny
+A feature-packed free vector editor that's a true alternative to Illustrator

 Open source vector graphics package Inkscape is staggeringly powerful, and is the best free alternative to Adobe Illustrator for pro and semi-pro illustrators, graphic designers and web designers.